akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The smith nodded, pumping the bellows until the coals hissed.
 He jerked his chin toward the village green, where a few men stood.
 “I reckon you'll have teachers enough on the commons,” he said.

 By the time they reached the green, the Reeve was already waiting, his woollen cap in his hands.
 Behind him stood two old villagers – grey‑bearded men who had walked these boundaries since they were boys.
 One was called Alfsige, the other Leofwine.
-Neither spoke unless spoken to, but their eyes missed nothing.
+Neither spoke much, but their eyes missed nothing.

 To the west, on a slight rise about a bowshot from the hall, sat St. Peter’s.
 Its stone tower, sturdy and square, watched over the crossroads through the bare branches of the trees.
 “Norman work,” the Reeve said, nodding toward it.
 “Built by the first lord after the Conquest.
 But the crypt underneath is older – Saxon.
 That’s where the lady lies buried.”

 Godfrey glanced at the tower, then at Harold.
 The old thegn’s face did not change.

-“The boundary begins at the ford,” Harold said, pointing toward the river.
-“From the ford to the old oak, then east to the Roman road, then south to the stone.”
+Leofwine pointed toward the river.
+"From the ford along the riverbank to the twisted hawthorn on the common; along the common to the Roman way; from the way to the rune‑stone on the east; from the stone on to the old ditch to the millpond, then follow the leat back to the ford.

 They set off.

 ---

 The walk began well enough.
-The lane, the river, the oak.
+The village lane, the river, twisted hawthorn.
 Harold pointed, named, moved on.
 Godfrey followed, trying to commit each marker to memory.

 But at the fourth boundary – a lichen‑covered stone half‑buried in brambles – Godfrey walked past it.